American vs European Doberman

 I prefer European Doberman as that’s the dog I grew up with and know.
 American type has its own audience.
 Not everyone needs a Doberman to compete in Schutzhund, work in police, and with overall strong drive.
 American Dobermans are great family companions and definitely captivated an audience.

-American Doberman breeders seemed to be more focused on health tests.
+American Doberman breeders seems to be more focused on health tests.
 While US breeders show off health certificates to a potential buyer, European breeders show off show and working titles.
-Health tests are more available (promoted and affordable) in the US, than in Europe.
+Health tests are more available (promoted and affordable) in the US, than in Europe (read about Doberman genetic diseases).
 But the breeding pool is a lot smaller in the US than in Europe, so being health conscience seems a sharper necessity.
 Half of the breeders I’ve contacted in Europe in 2014 didn’t have as many health tests done to their dogs comparing to US breeders.
 Read my article about how to find a breeder in Europe.
 I can see it is changing every year and European breeders rely more and more on the health tests when making breeding choices.

 One breeder said “a European doberman is too much of a dog to handle for an average person”.
 And I agree with that.
 I’d like to promote the original Doberman breed, but American type is obviously a supply for a demand.
 Dobermans are good looking dogs, and American doberman type makes it more available to an average pet owner, which promotes the breed overall.
 And contribution of each conscience breeder (either in the US or in Europe) is priceless for the future of this magnificent breed.